Pete Freitag Pete Freitag

 coldfusion

-If you haven't been using the cfqueryparam tag, chances are you had a baptism by fire this week.
-As you may have heard, lots of ColdFusion powered sites were targeted by hackers using SQL Injection this week.
+If you haven't been using the cfqueryparam tag, chances are you have learned about it the hard way.
+As you may have heard, lots of ColdFusion powered sites were heavily targeted by hackers using SQL Injection this week.

-Fortunately SQL Injection is very easy to prevent in CFML using the cfqueryparam tag, and many people have pointed out some of the simple use cases for the tag.
-But there are a few cases where you can't use the cfqueryparam tag.
+Fortunately SQL Injection is very easy to prevent in CFML using the cfqueryparam tag.
+There are however a few cases where you can't use the cfqueryparam tag.
 In those cases, ColdFusion might throw an exception that looks like this:

 [Macromedia][SQLServer JDBC Driver][SQLServer]Incorrect syntax near '@P1'.